 - Your expectations around how a graduate education would help you advance some of your goals

-- Whether graduate education is the best way to achieve your desired outcomes and whether there are strong alternatives, e.g., licensures
+- Whether graduate education is the best way to achieve your desired outcomes and whether there are strong alternatives, e.g., licensures or certifications

 - Your ability and willingness to take on associated financial burdens